Learnware-LAMDA/Learnware/docs/workflows/client.rst

 Introduction
 ====================

-``Learnware Client`` is a ``Python API`` that provides a convenient interface for interacting with the ``BeimingWu`` system.
+``Learnware Client`` is a ``Python API`` that provides a convenient interface for interacting with the ``Beimingwu`` system.
 You can easily use the client to upload, download, delete, update, and search learnwares.

 Prepare access token